Nomad-engineers/threads-platform/docs/base-concept-en.md

 ## 🎯 Executive Summary

-**Threadlytics** is a comprehensive analytics and automation platform for Threads, targeting the **200 million+ user base** with advanced features that fill critical gaps in Meta's native offering.
+**Threads-Boost** is a comprehensive analytics and automation platform for Threads, targeting the **200 million+ user base** with advanced features that fill critical gaps in Meta's native offering.
 The platform addresses a **$68M serviceable market opportunity** with first-mover advantage in the dedicated Threads tools space.

 **Core Differentiators**: Advanced analytics, comment management, AI-powered optimization, and creator-focused features that surpass existing limited solutions.